 Ride and handling

-There's more to the Reacto, however, than its air-bending speed.
+There's more to the Reacto, however than its air-bending speed.
 The design team spent just as much time crafting it for compliance as it did making it fast(er).
 Improvements in the lay-up of the carbon have not only reduced mass, but it's also made the bike more comfortable to ride and live with every day.
-The dropped seat stays, together with the voluminous headtube and extra space around the fork and rear stays for the inclusion of wider tyre options (it can accommodate widths of up to 30mm), have all helped reduce road chatter and harsh vibrations.
+The chunky dropped seat stays, together with the voluminous headtube and extra space around the fork and rear stays have all helped reduce road chatter and harsh vibrations (tyre clearance is rated at a maximum width of 30mm).
 The ride quality is better than many of its rivals, and this is something you can further improve by opting for tubeless tyres – something Merida is looking at rolling out in the professional ranks.

 Falke told us last year that it's undoubtedly the way forward, but weight is still a big concern.

 "There's no doubt that tubeless tyres are faster and provide better comfort.
 If you look at Paris-Roubaix, the benefits far outweigh what could go wrong, but it will come down to personal taste and what weighs the least – especially with the pro riders," he said.

 I experimented using both the stock inner-tube-equipped Continental GP5000 25c tyres and tubeless Pirelli TLR Race 28c rubber.
 The Contis do a decent job and offer impressive all-round performance, but you can only go so low before pinch flatting becomes a reality.
 I went as 'soft' as 70psi before swapping them out for the Pirelli P Zero Race TLR tyres – a tweak that added just five grams per wheel.
 The difference was chalk and cheese, with the latter option removing most of the high-frequency bumps and road corrugations.